 Reverend George L. Pike grew up in a small Southern Baptist church, where he became a Christian as a teenager.
-By his late 20s, Pike was ordained in to the Church of God.
-In 1966, at the age of 37, he founded his own non-profit organization in Olive Branch, Mississippi under the chartered name of “Jesus Christ Eternal Kingdom of Abundant Life, Inc.” Pike’s organization set up training and ordination for those entering the ministry.
+By his late 20s, Pike was ordained into the Church of God.
+In 1966, at the age of 37, he founded his non-profit organization in Olive Branch, Mississippi under the chartered name of “Jesus Christ Eternal Kingdom of Abundant Life, Inc.” Pike’s organization set up training and ordination for those entering the ministry.
 Over 80 churches internationally grew out of the organization.

 The chapel at Little Bethlehem was built in 1970 by George Pike and his fellow church members.
 Pike solely depended on donations from the congregation to build the church.
 It is a patchwork of building materials and equipment gathered over time.

 It was not uncommon for several hundred people to attend church services.
 Little Bethlehem grew to become a home for dozens of families from all over the United States.
 There were only a small number of members or residents from the local area.
-The actual residents on the property were made up of missionary families from dozens of states including New York and California.
+The actual residents on the property were made up of missionary families from dozens of states, including New York and California.
 There were even some families from other countries, who had or were in the process of becoming U.S. citizens.

 A member of Pike’s congregation once confused a blank check from their bank with a check from his business account with a public bank.
 He mistakenly paid a bill to an outside vendor with a check from the bank at Little Bethlehem.
-The check cleared all the way to the Federal Reserve in Atlanta.
+The check cleared to the Federal Reserve in Atlanta.
 Since it was not part of their banking currency clearing system, the FBI came to investigate.
 Upon their investigation and meeting with George Pike and other corporate officers, the FBI concluded as long as the members did not use their currency or checks outside of the privately owned community businesses, then it was legal.
 They further stated that Little Bethlehem could link their bank with the Federal Reserve so that the checks could be used at public businesses.
-George Pike declined the offer and the businesses continued, with a little extra caution and emphasis being places on not allowing Script currency or checks to be presented to outside businesses.
+George Pike declined the offer, and the markets continued, with a little extra caution and emphasis being placed on not allowing Script currency or checks to be presented to outside businesses.

 David Pike was able to purchase all of the assets and proprietary rights from the original non-profit corporation through a corporation he started with a group of original church members and their descendants.
 Today, he and his wife maintain a residence at Little Bethlehem and plan to spend their remaining years on the property preserving his father’s legacy.